-- a) an industry-specific industrial tax rate of 25% (lower than the general industrial tax rate of 30%); - b) a number of additional costs and expenses may be deductible to determine the taxable income, such as all the authorised exploration, evaluation and reconnaissance costs; and - c) a surface fee (ranging from US\$2 to US\$40 per square kilometre).
-In case of extension of the exploration period, the above amounts are doubled.
+- a) an industry-specific industrial tax rate of 25% (lower than the general industrial tax rate of 30%); - a number of additional costs and expenses may be deductible to determine the taxable income, such as all the authorised exploration, evaluation and reconnaissance costs; and - a surface fee (ranging from US\$2 to US\$40 per square kilometre).
+These figures are doubled in the event of extension of the exploration period.